Cogniac Privacy Policy

 You can always submit a complaint directly to your local data protection authority (i.e., EU/EEA Member State data protection authorityUK Information Commissioner’s Office (ICO) or Gibraltar Regulatory Authority (GRA); or the Swiss Federal Data Protection and Information Commissioner.
 Your data protection authority may refer your complaint directly to the U.S. Department of Commerce’s International Trade Administration (ITA) on your behalf.
 If referred to the ITA, the DPF team will then work with the organization to seek to resolve your concern.

-If your complaint is not resolved after following the recourse mechanisms described above, you may have the ability to invoke binding arbitration.
+If your complaint is not resolved after following the recourse mechanisms described above, you may have the ability to invoke binding arbitration in certain circumstances.
+You must first contact us if you wish to do that so that we can try to resolve the issue.
 Additional information is available here for EU/EEA and UK (and Gibraltar) individuals and here for Swiss individuals.

-We are also subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) who have jurisdiction over Cogniac’s compliance with the EU-US DPF, the UK extension to the EU-US DPF and the Swiss-US Data Privacy Framework (Swiss US DPF).
-You may also be able to invoke binding arbitration in certain circumstances.
+We are also subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) who has jurisdiction over Cogniac’s compliance with the EU-US DPF, the UK extension to the EU-US DPF and the Swiss-US Data Privacy Framework (Swiss US DPF).

 California Privacy Rights